Me4th/wp-travelshop-theme/README.md

 * the travelshop matches the german tour-operator market

 #### For Freelance Web-Developers & Agencies
-If you're planning a travelshop for german tour-operators, it's possible to use this theme as a starting point for your project.
+If you're planning a travelshop for german (DACH) tour-operators, it's possible to use this theme as a starting point for your project.
 Keep in mind that you need pressmind®, so you do not build or integrate complex booking technology.

 In most cases this is the basic setup for each travelshop: